Colombia and Ecuador conduct research in nanotechnology for sustainable agricultural production.

 - Obtain sizes and shapes of nanofertilizers.

-- Establish a ranking of potential environmental hazard using ecotoxicological tests.
+- Establish a ranking of potential environmental hazards using ecotoxicological tests.

-- Increase biomass production, crop nutritional quality and efficiency with the addition of nanofertilizers.
+- Increase biomass production, crop nutritional quality and efficiency through the addition of nanofertilizers.

 - Quantify the effect of nanofertilizers on soil physical, chemical and biological characteristics.